wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

-### Article 58 Issuance by the Pre-Trial Chamber of a warrant of arrest or a summons to appear
+### Article 58---Issuance by the Pre-Trial Chamber of a warrant of arrest or a summons to appear

 *   1\.
 At any time after the initiation of an investigation, the Pre-Trial Chamber shall, on the application of the Prosecutor, issue a warrant of arrest of a person if, having examined the application and the evidence or other information submitted by the Prosecutor, it is satisfied that: